beatlabs/harvester/README.md

 - Name, which will be seeded with the value `John Doe`
 - Age, which will be seeded with the value `18`, and if exists, overridden with whatever value the env var `ENV_AGE` holds
 - IsAdmin, which will be seeded with the value `true`, and if exists, overridden with whatever value the env var `ENV_AGE` holds and then from consul if the consul seeder and/or watcher are provided.

+The fields have to be on of the types that the sync package supports in order to allow concurrent read and write to the fields.
+The following types are supported:

+- sync.String, allows for concurrent string manipulation
+- sync.Int64, allows for concurrent int64 manipulation
+- sync.Float64, allows for concurrent float64 manipulation
+- sync.Bool, allows for concurrent bool manipulation

 `Harvester` has a seeding phase and an optional monitoring phase.